Play Live Radio

 Available On Air Stations

-There was a confrontation between ICE agents and some protesters in Santa Barbara Friday that led to one person being arrested, and another being pepper sprayed.
+A confrontation between ICE agents and protesters in Santa Barbara on Friday led to one person being arrested and another being pepper-sprayed.

-It happened on Carrillo Street, near the Santa Barbara County Probation office.
-Some anti-ICE spotters apparently trailed a group of ICE agents in three vehicles to the area.
+The incident happened on Carrillo Street, near the Santa Barbara County Probation office.
+Anti-ICE spotters apparently trailed a group of ICE agents in three vehicles to the area.

 Witnesses said ICE agents confronted a man near one of the vehicles, accusing him of causing damage to it.
 They arrested him.

-The ICE agents then drove a few blocks to the Santa Barbara Police Station with the damaged vehicles apparently in an effort to deescalate the situation.
+Agents then drove a few blocks to the Santa Barbara Police Station with the damaged vehicles, apparently in an effort to de-escalate the situation.

-The small crowd which had assembled eventually dispersed.
+The small crowd that had assembled eventually dispersed.

-The presence of the ICE agents in the area led to a brief lockdown at nearby Santa Barbara High School.
+The presence of agents in the area led to a brief lockdown at nearby Santa Barbara High School.

 Lance Orozco has been News Director of KCLU since 2001, providing award-winning coverage of some of the biggest news events in the region, including the Thomas and Woolsey brush fires, the deadly Montecito debris flow, the Borderline Bar and Grill attack, and Ronald Reagan's funeral.